COMMISSIONS AND MINISTRIES

 Pastor and Steward Board

 The committee investigates and administers benevolence resources as needed.
-The committee also works with other groups in the church that provide benevolent actions as well as sharing information about community agencies and their resources to who may need assistance.
+The committee also works with other groups in the church that provide benevolent actions as well as sharing information about community agencies and their resources to those who may need assistance.

 BEREAVEMENT COMMITTEE